1966 Florida gubernatorial election: Candidates

+3.5% of the voting age population participated in the Democratic primary.

 Results

 General election

-After a bitter Democratic primary election, defeated incumbent Governor Haydon Burns refused to endorse nominee Robert High.
+After a bitter Democratic primary election, defeated incumbent governor Haydon Burns refused to endorse nominee Robert High.
 However, High was able to draw endorsements from major Florida newspapers, labor unions, and other Democratic politicians in Florida.
 High made unpopular proposals, such as a severance tax on phosphate and tightening the sales tax on all products except food and drugs.
 Republican nominee Claude Kirk promised to veto new taxes and abolish a program calling for several millions of dollars in additional taxation.
 Kirk also noted that a vote for him would be a vote against inflation and warned voters about the "Johnson–Humphrey-High Administration".
 The general election campaign was described as "dreary", with a projected voter turnout of less than 65%.